-It’s one of life’s great pleasures.
-When you sink your teeth into the first cob for the season, you know that Summer has well and truly arrived.
+It’s one of life’s great pleasures, sinking your teeth into the first cob for the season, you know that Summer has well and truly arrived.

-Sweet corn requires rich soil with plenty of nitrogen and moisture.
-Even good garden soils may need some fertiliser to produce a top-quality crop.
-A week before sowing or planting add, aged chicken manure and/or compost, mixed well into the soil, will do the trick.
+Sweet corn requires a rich soil with plenty of nitrogen and moisture, even good garden soils may need some fertiliser to produce a top-quality crop.
+A week before sowing or planting add, aged chicken manure and/or compost, mixed well into the soil will do the trick.
 Growing corn in an area that had healthy beans or peas the previous year is a good thing to do because these legumes contribute more nitrogen to the soil.
 Cornstalks growing with ample moisture and in well-prepared, fertile soil can be expected to produce two ears per stalk and reach 2 meters in height.
 If needed, adjust the pH to a level of 6.5 by adding lime.

 Place two or three seeds into a 3-4 cm deep hole.
 Each hole spaced 30-35 cm apart in rows that have a spacing of 35-40 cm.
 Because corn is wind-pollinated, plant it in blocks rather than in a long single row.
 By doing this you will encourage better pollination because regardless of the breeze direction, the silks are more likely to become covered in pollen.
 You can buy plants if you prefer but make sure they are young, growing lushly and not stressed in the punnet.
 I prefer to sow seeds directly into the soil to avoid transplant shock.
 A tip for first time corn growers, don’t mix varieties.
 Cross pollination will give you poor tasting, starchy corn cobs.
 I have learnt this the hard way and it’s very disappointing to sink your teeth into tasteless corn after months of anticipation.